Explanation of types of jobs on RemoteAssistantJobs.com

 Apprenticeships combine practical, on-the-job training with study or structured courses.
 Remote assistant apprenticeships are perfect for individuals starting their careers who want hands-on experience while learning essential administrative and virtual assistant skills.

-Example: remote apprentice administrative assistant, virtual office apprentice, etc.
+For example: remote apprentice administrative assistant and virtual office apprentice.

 8. Casual remote assistant jobs